 No. 18 Tennessee runs past USC Upstate 96-52

-KNOXVILLE, Tenn.
-(AP) Olivier Nkamhoua scored 21 points to lead No. 18 Tennessee to a 96-52 victory over South Carolina Upstate on Tuesday night.
+KNOXVILLE, Tenn.- Olivier Nkamhoua scored 21 points to lead No. 18 Tennessee to a 96-52 victory over USC Upstate Tuesday night.

-The Volunteers (8-2) scored the first 13 points of the game and weren't challenged the rest of the way.

 BIG PICTURE